-1. Preheat oven to 425 ºF.
-Coat 2-quart baking dish with cooking spray.
+PREHEAT oven to 425ºF.
+Coat 2-quart baking dish with cooking spray

-2. Meanwhile, bring several inches of water to boil in large saucepan fitted with steamer.
+BOIL several inches of water in large saucepan fitted with steamer.
 Add green beans and steam until crisp-tender, about 4 minutes.
 Carefully remove steamer from saucepan to stop beans from cooking further.

-3. In large skillet over medium-high heat, heat 4 teaspoons of oil and butter.
+HEAT 4 teaspoons of oil and butter in large skillet over medium-high heat.
 Add shallots and cook until just starting to brown, 2 to 3 minutes.
 Add mushrooms, thyme, salt and pepper and cook, stirring occasionally until mushrooms have released their juices and liquid has evaporated, 3 to 4 minutes.
 Add sherry and cook, stirring occasionally until liquid has evaporated, 2 to 3 minutes.

-6. In small bowl, stir together breadcrumbs and remaining 1/2 teaspoon of oil.
+STIR together breadcrumbs and remaining 1/2 teaspoon of oil in a small bowl.
 Add paprika and onion powder and stir until breadcrumbs are evenly moist and bright orange.
 Sprinkle over casserole.

 BAKE 20 to 25 minutes or until bubbling and golden brown on top.
 Let cool for about15 minutes before serving.